Bibliographical Terminology: Excerpt from an Imagined Catalogue

 catalogue in particular’.
 Serious stuff.

 This imagined catalogue of my own books currently exists in draft only, and will likely remain so (forever).
 I share part of it here (slightly modified) to provide some insight into my understanding and use of bibliographical terminology, and possibly as a reminder to myself, too.
-It's worth stating that what follows is in reference (unless clearly stated) to 1977 UK copies of The Silmarillion only.
+It is worth stating that what follows is in reference (unless clearly stated) to 1977 UK copies of The Silmarillion only.
 The title is new to this post.

 BIBLIOGRAPHICAL TERMINOLOGY